ignite/cli/docs/kb/docker.md

 order: 10
 ---

-# Run Starport in Docker
+# Run Ignite CLI in Docker

-You can run Ignite CLI inside a Docker container without installing the Starport binary directly on your machine.
+You can run Ignite CLI inside a Docker container without installing the Ignite CLI binary directly on your machine.

-Running Starport in Docker can be useful for various reasons; isolating your test environment, running Starport on an unsupported operating system, or experimenting with a different version of Ignite CLI without installing it.
+Running Ignite CLI in Docker can be useful for various reasons; isolating your test environment, running Ignite CLI on an unsupported operating system, or experimenting with a different version of Ignite CLI without installing it.

 Docker containers are like virtual machines because they provide an isolated environment to programs that runs inside them.
-In this case, you can run Starport in an isolated environment.
+In this case, you can run Ignite CLI in an isolated environment.

 Experimentation and file system impact is limited to the Docker instance.
 The host machine is not impacted by changes to the container.